sydra08/art-collector/notes.md

 [ ] consider how changing the name affects the slug?
 [ ] reset database and re-seed before submitting
 [ ] when you're creating a collection should you be able to select from a dropdown menu?
+[ ] review all of the messages/verbiage before submitting

+Enhancements/Improvements for a later iteration
++ if you add an artist to your collection, by default all of the artworks are checked off
++ collections can have a description
++ have different navbar sections?
++ allow users to add/edit artworks in the database?
++ allow users to add/edit artists in the database?

 **Basic Outline of App**